hasanmoudud/geocompr/main.md

 Unfortunately fog oases are heavily endangered.
 This is mostly due to human activity (agriculture and climate change).
 To effectively protect the last remnants of this unique vegetation ecosystem, evidence is needed on the composition and spatial distribution of the native flora [@muenchow_predictive_2013; @muenchow_soil_2013].
-*Lomas* mountains also have economic value as a tourist destination, and can contribute to the wellbeing of local people via recreation.
+*Lomas* mountains also have economic value as a tourist destination, and can contribute to the well-being of local people via recreation.
 For example, most Peruvians live in the coastal desert, and *lomas* mountains are frequently the closest "green" destination.

 In this chapter we will demonstrate ecological applications of some of the techniques learned in the previous chapters.